Send the link below via email or IMCopy

 When trying to answer theological questions, humans are a lot like Michelangelo's Adam...

-Our answers are close to grasping the ultimate, yet the ultimate always remains out of reach...
+We reach out to grasp at the ultimate, yet the ultimate always remains out of reach...

 Song of Songs